qd-qd/merkle-tree/README.md

 Below, are snapshots taken during a gas consumption benchmark.
 The `mint` method is just a wrapper of the internal `_mint` method of the ERC721 OpenZeppelin contract.
 The `premint` method does the Merkle Tree logic stuff before calling the internal `_mint` method of the ERC721 OpenZeppelin contract.
 The difference is what it cost to run Merkle Tree verification for X addresses.

 **Note**: Function selectors aren't the same.
-The simple fact of calling a function with a different selector makes its call more expensive, however, the difference in price in this benchmark is negligible.
+The simple fact of calling a function with a different selector makes the calling cost different, however, the difference in price in this benchmark is negligible.
+Also, keep in mind the optimizer wasn't enabled during the benchmark.

 **This benchmark was made with a Merkle tree that contains 64 addresses**